-Child Support Program and Services Overview
+Child Support Services Program Overview

 Congress established the federal-state Child Support Enforcement (CSE) program in 1975 under Title IV-D of the Social Security Act.
-The program's goals are to secure financial support for children from their noncustodial parents and to assist families with gaining economic security and self-sufficiency.
+The program's goals are to assist families with gaining economic security and self-sufficiency by securing financial support for children from their noncustodial parent(s) and to.
 Under Title IV-D, states must provide certain mandated child support services.
 Case managers determine which services are needed and how each may be used, depending on the circumstances of a case.
 The mandated program services are: